Penn Traffic: Big Bear

-Financial Troubles & Bankruptcy court

 In the late 1990s, Penn Traffic experienced a significant reduction in its profitability because of several merchandising and operational changes that had a negative impact on its business.
 By late 1998, the company realized that while it had strong consumer franchises, it was working under an untenable debt burden.
 To address this challenge, in early 1999 Penn Traffic negotiated an agreement with bondholders to restructure more than $1.1 billion in bond debt.

-In 1998, Penn Traffic sold its Dairy operation, Sani-Dairy in Johnstown Pennsylvania to Dean Foods.
+In 1998, Penn Traffic sold its dairy operations, Sani-Dairy in Johnstown, Pennsylvania, to Dean Foods.
 The dairy provided fluid milk, sour cream, ice cream, novelties, and cottage cheese to Penn Traffic stores and to private label customers.